Based on Robert Gordon, The Rise and Fall of American Growth (Princeton, 2016)

 The Five Great Inventions

 Yes, I know: you’d be lost without your cellphone.
 But at least you wouldn’t be walking to the outhouse on a cold winter morning, your path lit by a kerosene lantern.
-You wouldn’t be using one of those newfangled safety matches to light the fire in the wood stove.
+You wouldn’t be using one of those newfangled safety matches to light a fire in the wood stove.
 You wouldn’t be heating a pan of water on the stove so that you could wash your hands and face and maybe the back of your neck in water that was tolerably warm.

 - Electricity The light bulb was a pivotal invention: it provided bright, safe and soot-free light.
 It also precipitated the construction of central power stations and power distribution networks.
 This infrastructure would power a stream of new appliances that vastly improved household life, such as radios, refrigerators, electric heating, hot plates, air conditioning and fans, washing machines and dryers, and vacuum cleaners.
 For businesses, the crucial invention was the electric motor.
 It made possible portable tools and movable machinery, and gave factories greater flexibility in the organization of work.